 This is a sandwich offered as a low-carb alternative for people.
 It has all the ingredients of a sandwich except for the bread.

-People love the Unwich®.
+Some people love the Unwich®.
 My keto-diet sister LOVES the Unwich®.
-She gets all of the deliciousness of her sandwich, but without that pesky, ketone-destroying bread.
+She gets all of the deliciousness of her sandwich but without that pesky, ketone-destroying bread.

 But let me ask you the same question I posed to my sister.

 Why is the price the same without the bread?
 Why would someone pay the same price for half of the sandwich?

 Clearly, people do and no one is complaining.

 Jimmy Johns listened to their market and now serves the people what they want; to buy two leaves of lettuce for the same price as fresh baked French bread.

 Business is a constant flux of supply and demand.
 Where there is a demand in the marketplace, you will have businesses out there to serve them.

 There is nothing inherently wrong with this except when the transaction is built upon false pretenses or when the value of the product doesn’t justify the cost.

 Doodles are the Unwich® of the Dog World